-You’ll recognize Corral’s stamp on the covers of books by Vladimir Nabokov, Jean-Paul Sartre, Gertrude Stein, Jorges Luis Borges, Jay-Z, and Mary Kate and Ashley Olson.
+You’ll recognize Corral’s stamp on the covers of books by Vladimir Nabokov, Jean-Paul Sartre, Gertrude Stein, Jorge Luis Borges, Jay-Z, and Mary-Kate and Ashley Olsen.
 The diverse images he creates deviate from what’s trendy; they aim higher into the realm of the enduringly iconic.
-As well as fronting his own business, Rodrigo Corral Studio, he’s also the creative director of publisher Farrar, Straus & Giroux (FSG).
+As well as fronting his own business, Rodrigo Corral Studio, he’s also the creative director of publisher Farrar, Straus and Giroux (FSG).
 It’s a lot to land on one person’s plate, and to top it off, Corral recently had a child and is currently planning his wedding.

 “Right now my life is very full,” Corral confirms.
 “Having the studio adjacent to our home is quite optimal.
 As an artist and designer, I like the idea of blurring work, play, and family.”
 Perhaps it’s this intensity that feeds his fast-paced practice.
 When Corral takes on something new, he doesn’t have time to procrastinate; he must swiftly take aim and hit the mark.

 When designing the identity for the 2016 AIGA Gala, the annual black-tie event when the design community comes together to celebrate the recipients of the AIGA Medal, Corral took inspiration directly from the fives honorees: Ruth Ansel, Ric Grefé, Maira Kalman, Gere Kavanaugh, and Corita Kent.
 “They are icons who have made a tremendous impact with their influence, inspiration, and what they’ve created,” he says.
 “The identity is therefore about honoring their life’s work and the significance of ‘leaving their mark’ for us.”